richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_commands.md

 terraform state mv azurerm_virtual_network.myvnet azurerm_virtual_network.myvnet-new
 terraform state list
 ```
-- If configuration has different local names then it will see that it needs to create a new resource and destroy the incorrectly named local named resource.
-They need to match.
+*Note: If configuration has different local names then it will see that it needs to create a new resource and destroy the incorrectly named local named resource.
+They need to match.*

 - `terraform apply -refresh-only` - refreshes the state file to match the current settings of managed remote objects.
     - This command updates the state file only it does not make any changes to the cloud resources.